 This major may be used by students in policy studies or teacher education as preparation for the CSET or as undergraduates for the B.A. degree in liberal arts and sciences.

-A minor in another field approved by the departmental adviser in Spanish is required for the degree.
+A minor is required with this major.

 Preparation for the Major.
-Spanish 101, 102, 201, 202, 211, and 212.
+Spanish 101, 102, 201, 202.
+211, and 212.
 Spanish 281 replaces 201 and 211 and Spanish 282 replaces 202 and 212 for U.S. Hispanics.
 Spanish 202 and 212 (or 282) must be completed with a grade of C or higher and cannot be taken for credit/no credit (Cr/NC).
 These courses are automatically waived for native speakers of Spanish who have a high school diploma or equivalent from a country whose language of instruction is Spanish.
 See Spanish adviser.
 (0-22 units)